-Muscle-wood is a small native tree with smaller specimens looking like a large shrub, that can grow 25 to 40 feet (rare) in height and with an often crooked trunk of a foot in diameter.
+Muscle-wood is a small native tree that can grow 25 to 40 feet (rare) in height with an often crooked trunk of a foot in diameter.
+Smaller specimens look like a large shrub.
 Branches are spreading, producing a broad rounded crown.
 Typical height is 12 to 15 feet.

 The bark and trunk is distinctive as the trunk is usually crooked and the bark is thin and irregularly fluted, with a blue-gray color cast.
 This gives a muscular appearance and hence the common name.

 Twigs are gray to brown, slender and a bit of zigzag and with brown angled buds whose scales have a darker bottom and a top edge that is lighter with a silky appearance.

 Leaves are alternate, simple, oval to elliptic, 2 to 4-1/2 inches long, with double saw-toothed edges (or at minimum - two coarse sizes) that taper to a pointed tip.
 Leaf bases are rounded to heart-shaped.
 There is one mid-vein and the laterals are parallel to each other.
 The underside has fine hair on the veins.
 Fall color can be a brilliant orange to red.